michaelberlian/InvForm/README.md

+#InvFroms API

-THIS IS THE API PROVIDED FOR https://invform.me. this api domain is https://api.invform.me
+##THIS API IS PROVIDED FOR https://invform.me.
+##this api domain is https://api.invform.me

-this api has 15 routes with 3 major section these api routes will give a json response. each json response will only by 2 section code and message or data (data/user/message) the code will be either OK or BAD.
+#this api has 15 routes with 3 major section
+these api routes will give a json response. each json response will only by 2 section code and message or data (data/user/message) the code will be either OK or BAD.
 OK for successful call and BAD for a BAD call OK will have data(data/user/message) as the second section of json that will contain the data needed for the front end.
 Code BAD will have message as the second section of json that will contain the error message.

-users
+##users
 this section has 5 routes

 register : post method, do not need token, this api need 5 form field( name, email, password, password_confirmation). this route used for register a user. a successful call will give a json fillled with code('OK') and user(containing user data).